sarwaralamini/zephyr-toast/README.md

 # ZephyrToast Custom Icons

 ZephyrToast now supports custom icons in your toast notifications.
-This feature allows you to replace the default icons with your own images, SVGs, or FontAwesome icons to better match your application's design.
+This feature allows you to replace the default icons with your own images, SVGs, or icons from any icon library (e.g., FontAwesome, Material Icons, Bootstrap Icons) to better match your application's design.

 ## Icon Usage Examples